Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

 ### If you did a Manual Install without Automatic Clustering

-Follow these instructions if you manually installed your deployment, but are *not* using Clearwater's [automatic clustering](Clearwater_Automatic_Clustering) functionality.
+Follow these instructions if you manually installed your deployment but are *not* using Clearwater's [automatic clustering and configuration sharing](Automatic_Clustering_Config_Sharing) functionality.

 If you're scaling up your deployment, follow the following process.